 A bandana can make a woman look youthful.
-There are different ways you can wear a bandana with your hair.
+It not only helps during bad hair days but also gives a distinctive panache to every hair look.
 Just pick a bandana hairstyle to suit any occasion and grab the focus instantly!

 What Is Bandana?